 During the procedure: Most surgeons perform a discectomy with general anesthesia meaning you will be unconscious during the procedure.
 During the discectomy, small amounts of spinal bone may be removed so the surgeon can access the affected disc.
 If there is a fragmented disc that is pinching a nerve, ideally this will be removed.
 Sometimes an entire disc may be removed.
 If this is the case, the surgeon may fill the space with a piece of bone from a donor or from your pelvis.

 After the procedure: Following the discectomy, you will be moved to a recovery area where your health care team will monitor you until you can go home.
 Some patients are able to return home the same day as the procedure.

 Discectomy Recovery Time

-Discectomy recovery time ranges from two to six weeks, depending on how severe the herniation was.
+Recovery time for a discectomy ranges from two to six weeks, depending on how severe the herniation was.
 Some patients are able to return to work in just two weeks.
 Others, whose occupations are very physical, may be advised to wait two months before returning to work.
 Your doctor will help you determine what the right plan is for you.